Simple practices and intention can bring back the thrill of sensuality.

 “As we age, things slow down, dry up, and droop,” says Britton.
-In addition, she points to back and knee problems, severe weight gain, cancer (and cancer treatment), diabetes, and heart conditions as realities of aging that can affect sexuality.
-And of course many of the medications prescribed for these issues also affect sexual desire.
+She points to back and knee problems, severe weight gain, cancer (and cancer treatment), diabetes, and heart conditions as realities of aging that affect sexuality—as well how the medications prescribed for these issues may also impact sexual desire.

 “Looking at pleasure over the course of a lifetime,” Britton observes, “as humans age, often the result is leaning more into sensual practices.”
 She urges couples to continue intimacy by becoming more aware and adapting healthy practices into their relationships.